 Other writers such as Cernea (1985) identified relevant sociological variables to articulate and inspire issues of gathering and acting on citizen feedback.
 The tide of indifferent academic interventions and recommendations has given way to the increasing demand by citizens and civil society for a more pronounced voice in public decision-making.
-Governments have to some extent responded with both overtures and actions that reflect the needs of citizens emanating from the unravelling of the 'disconnects' referred to above.
-Demand and the supply have acquired a new found legitimacy and urgency of action not least because the rise of innovations in digital and mobile technology, including open and crowd sourcing, open data, virtual reality, 3-D printing, and artificial intelligence, has provided citizens with unprecedented opportunities to engage policy makers and private producers both at the local and the international levels.
+Governments have to some extent respond with both overtures and actions that reflect the needs of citizens emanating from the unravelling of the 'disconnects' referred to above.
+Demand and supply have acquired a new found legitimacy and urgency of action not least because the rise of innovations in digital and mobile technology-including open and crowd sourcing, open data, virtual reality, 3-D printing and artificial intelligence-has provided citizens with unprecedented opportunities to engage policymakers and private producers, both at the local and the international levels.

-In proposing a theory of prosocial behavior, Bénabou and Tirole [2006] claim behavior that is not always in line with individual utility, but in line with social well-being and community priorities, is strongly embedded in economic processes, Individual prosocial or antisocial behavior is based usually on the heterogeneous mix of three types of motivations intrinsic, extrinsic, and reputational (Bénabou and Tirole, 2006) with concerns for both social reputation and self-respect.
+In proposing a theory of prosocial behaviour, Bénabou and Tirole (2006) claim behaviour that is not always in line with individual utility, but in line with social well-being and community priorities, is strongly embedded in economic processes.
+Individual prosocial or antisocial behaviour is based usually on the heterogeneous mix of three types of motivations: intrinsic, extrinsic, and reputational (Bénabou & Tirole, 2006) with concerns for both social reputation and self-respect.

-We can witness a rising tide in this form of engagement attracting institutional interest when citizen engagement became a strategic priority for the World Bank in 2013, with a corporate goal of achieving 100 percent beneficiary feedback by 2018 in all World Bank Group operations with clearly identifiable beneficiaries.
-The bank learnt key lessons from this exercise including, inter-alia: a) The need to go beyond citizen engagement and rethink the very model of governance; b) The understanding that engaging citizens can improve the delivery and quality of public services; c) The realization that empowering citizens to simply make their voices heard is not enough; and d) A recognition of global diversity in the new consciousness that made it advisable to rethink existing the limitations of approaches from North America and Europe being replicable or transferable to developing countries (World Economic Forum, 2016).
-The Organisation for Economic Cooperation and Development (OECD), one of the largest public policy think tanks in the world is a partner for civil society and citizens behind various movements and organisations, aiming to respond to the needs of their citizens by thinking about the route to collective intelligence particularly where technology plays a key role.
+We can witness a rising tide in this form of engagement attracting institutional interest when citizen engagement became a strategic priority for the World Bank in 2013, with a corporate goal of achieving 100 per cent beneficiary feedback by 2018 in all World Bank group operations with clearly identifiable beneficiaries.
+The bank learnt key lessons from this exercise including, inter-alia: (a) The need to go beyond citizen engagement and rethink the very model of governance; (b) The understanding that engaging citizens can improve the delivery and quality of public services; (c) The realisation that empowering citizens to simply make their voices heard is not enough and (d) A recognition of global diversity in the new consciousness that made it advisable to rethink existing the limitations of approaches from North America and Europe being replicable or transferable to lower-middle income countries and even upper-middle income countries (World Economic Forum, 2016).
+The Organisation for Economic Cooperation and Development (OECD), one of the largest public policy think tanks in the world, is a partner for civil society and citizens behind various movements and organisations, aiming to respond to the needs of their citizens by thinking about the route to collective intelligence particularly where technology plays a key role.
 This has led to the creation of the OECD's 'Better Life Index' which focuses on citizen engagement around people's quality of life.
-The creation of this Index was inspired by "Civic Tech" an idea developed in the USA, which connects a wide number of citizens, allowing them to access information, and create a space for dialogue and sharing opinions, harnessing collective intelligence ensuring better citizen participation in democracy.
+The creation of this Index was inspired by 'Civic Tech' an idea developed in the USA, which connects a wide number of citizens, allowing them to access information, and create a space for dialogue and sharing opinions, harnessing collective intelligence ensuring better citizen participation in democracy.